Shifana-S15/My-portfolio/README.md

 Status: Completed

 Education:
-I am a third-year BTech student specializing in Artificial Intelligence and Data Science, eager to apply my knowledge and experience to real-world challenges.
+I am a fourth-year BTech student specializing in Artificial Intelligence and Data Science, eager to apply my knowledge and experience to real-world challenges.